 “We’re bringing untold stories from immigrant communities to public radio listeners, but we’re also bringing new voices that are changing the infrastructure of public radio,” Rudolph told Current.
 “We’re putting people at the table when decisions are being made who were not at the table before.”

 Fi2W grew out of an hourlong documentary Rudolph produced in 2005 for Think Global, a collaboration with American Public Media.
-The doc, Feet in Two Worlds: Immigrants in a Global City, featured Haitian, Ecuadorian, Polish, African and South Asian newcomers to New York.
+The doc, Feet in 2 Worlds: Immigrants in a Global City, featured Haitian, Ecuadorian, Polish, African and South Asian newcomers to New York.
 Rudolph, a veteran of both public and commercial radio, had the itch to do narrative journalism at the time.

 “I concluded that rather than me being the one to tell the stories, it really made more sense to find immigrant journalists who could narrate stories from their communities or their own personal stories,” said Rudolph.